 September 19, 2019

-OK, we know that not everyone loves maths yet like we do.
-David Bullen, creator of educational maths game Sum Fun, shares our enthusiasm and explains how we can all inspire the next generation to enjoy numbers.
+OK, we know that not everyone loves maths like we do.
+David Bullen, creator of the educational maths game Sum Fun, shares our enthusiasm and explains how we can all inspire the next generation to enjoy numbers.

 How can maths be made fun?

 As a parent, it could be that you never enjoyed maths yourself.
-As a direct consequence, it’s therefore more likely you will have never had the chance to see that maths can be fun.
+As a direct consequence, it’s, therefore, more likely you will have never had the chance to see that maths can be fun.
 If you’ve felt like this, then don’t worry; it’s never too late to start enjoying maths!